silversub/terraform/provider/container-data-sources.md

 ## `ibm_container_addons`
 {: #container-addons}

-Retrieve information about all the addons that are enables on a cluster.
+Retrieve information about all the add-ons that are enables on a cluster.
 {: shortdesc}

 ### Sample Terraform code
 {: #container-addon-sample}

-The following example retrieves information of an addons.
+The following example retrieves information of an add-ons.

 ```
 data "ibm_container_addons" "addons" {